juseg/hyoga/doc/foreword/startup.rst

 ..
 FIXME: rethink docs structure following move to geopandas?

-To make your maps pop, check out hyoga's features for :doc:`/datasets/masking`, :doc:`/plotting/altitude`, and :doc:`/plotting/vectors`.
+To make your maps pop, check out pages on :doc:`/datasets/altitude`, :doc:`/datasets/vectors`, and :doc:`/datasets/masking`.
 For a visual overview of the package capabilities, head directly to the :doc:`/examples/index`.